 Thom Chambers: Do you currently have a daily writing routine?
 Are there set hours that you work, or a daily word count you look to reach?

-JFM: I like to wake early, before the rest of the world.
-As soon as I’m awake, no matter the time, I get out of bed immediately and start my day.
-Getting out of bed—that’s the secret.
+JFM: I wake early.
+As soon as I’m awake, no matter the time, I get out of bed immediately and start my day: getting out of bed—that’s the secret.

 My writing space looks like this.
-I write six or seven days a week, three to twelve hours a day, but I don’t have a routine.
-Many people might not realize this, but I’m an incredibly slow writer and an even slower reader.
-I often write 500 words on a good day, and I rewrite vigorously.
+I write six or seven days a week, three to six hours a day, but I don’t have a routine.
+As a slow writer, and an even slower reader, I often write only 500 words on a good day, and I rewrite vigorously.

-I go through many, many drafts of things.
-A few of the stories in As a Decade Fades probably went through 20 to 30 drafts.
-I remember spending about 30 hours on the first paragraph of that book, which isn’t even a very long paragraph.
-At the end of the day, I’m happy if I have a full page written.
-One good page is enough.
+I go through numerous drafts of whatever I’m writing; several chapters in As a Decade Fades went through 20 or 30 drafts.
+I remember spending about ten hours on the first paragraph of that book, which isn’t a long one.
+At the end of the day, I’m happy if I’ve written a full page: one good page is enough.

 If you were to give one piece of advice for aspiring writers, what would it be?

-The best advice I can give is to sit in the chair every day.
-Even if you don’t write, plant your butt in the chair daily for a couple hours, eventually the words will show up.
-And make sure you don’t have any distractions in that chair—no internet, no television, no radio, no phone.
-If you’re truly passionate about writing, you’ll do it.
+Sit in the chair every day: even if you don’t write, plant yourself in the chair daily for a few hours and eventually the words will come.
+And ensure you eliminate distractions—no Internet, no TV, no radio, no phone.
+If you’re truly passionate about writing, you’ll do these things and write.

 Following on from that, a lot of people draw inspiration from seeing behind the scenes of a lifestyle to which they aspire, so can you walk us through a typical day in the life of Joshua Fields Millburn?

-For his website, Zen Habits, my friend Leo Babauta asked me to write an essay about my typical day for his website.
-It’s called A Day in the Life of a Minimalist and it gives a panoramic view of one of my typical days.
-It’s one of my favorite pieces of non-fiction.
+For his website, Zen Habits, my friend Leo Babauta asked me to write an essay, A Day in the Life of a Minimalist, to provide a panoramic view of one of my typical days.